Life As a Conveyor Operator or Tender

 Job Opportunities for Conveyor Operators and Tenders

-In 2016, there was an estimated number of 28,100 jobs in the United States for Conveyor Operator or Tender.
+In the United States, there were 28,100 jobs for Conveyor Operator or Tender in 2016.
 There is little to no growth in job opportunities for Conveyor Operator or Tender.
 There will be an estimated 3,700 positions for Conveyor Operator or Tender per year.

 The states with the most job growth for Conveyor Operator or Tender are Idaho, Utah, and Colorado.
 Watch out if you plan on working in New Mexico, Maine, or Iowa.
 These states have the worst job growth for this type of profession.